aymankhder/SecGen/README.md

 This project is supported by a Higher Education Academy (HEA) learning and teaching in cyber security grant (2015-2017).
 This project is supported by a Leeds Beckett University Teaching Excellence Fund grant (2018-2019).
+This project is supported by a Cyber Security Body of Knowledge (CyBOK) resources around CyBOK 1.0 grant (2021).

 ## Contributing
 We encourage contributions to the project.